Get Think Jewish Delivered to your Home or Office

 No one knows who was the first person to put up a pot of cholent on Friday afternoon.
 But this trademark Shabbat dish has its origins in the dispute between the Torah-faithful Jews and a breakaway Jewish sect called the Tzedukim.

-The Tzedukim (also known as the Sadducees) accepted the Written Torah but rejected the Torah She-Baal Peh ("Oral Torah") -- the traditional interpretation of the Torah which Moses received at Sinai and which was handed down through the generations from teacher to disciple.
-When the Tzedukim read in the Torah, "You shall not burn any fire in all your homes on the Shabbat day" (Exodus 35:3) they understood the verse literally -- and spent the entire Shabbat in the cold and dark.
+The Tzedukim (also known as the Sadducees) accepted the Written Torah but rejected the Torah She-Baal Peh (“Oral Torah”)—the traditional interpretation of the Torah which Moses received at Sinai, and which was handed down through the generations from teacher to disciple.
+When the Tzedukim read in the Torah, “You shall not burn any fire in all your homes on the Shabbat day” (Exodus 35:3), they understood the verse literally—and spent the entire Shabbat in the cold and dark.
 Their Shabbat meals were bereft of the glow of candlelight, and while the food cooked before Shabbat may have retained some of its warmth for the Friday night meal, their Shabbat day meal consisted of cold food only.
 The traditional interpretation, however, is that it is forbidden to light a fire on Shabbat (the creation of fire being one of the 39 melachot), but one can certainly derive benefit from fire that was lit before Shabbat.

-Thus, the Jews who were faithful to the Sinaitic tradition made it a point include at least one hot dish in their Shabbat daytime meal, which was cooked and placed on the fire before Shabbat and simmered on a covered flame1 all night long -- both to honor and pleasure the Shabbat, and to express their rejection of the Tzedukim's false interpretation.
+Thus, the Jews who were faithful to the Sinaitic tradition made it a point to include at least one hot dish in their Shabbat daytime meal, which was cooked and placed on the fire before Shabbat and simmered on a covered flame1 all night long—both to honor and pleasure the Shabbat, and to express their rejection of the Tzedukim’s false interpretation.
 Hence cholent: a stew (typically of meat, beans and potatoes, but also made with a great variety of stewable foods) that is eaten in the daytime meal.

-Israel and Babylonia, 100 BCE - 300 CE
+Israel and Babylonia, 100 BCE–300 CE

 10. Preparing for Shabbat